uaraven/litterbox/readme.md

 <img src="logo.png" style="width:33%;">

-_Litterbox_ is a syscall inspection and sandboxing tool, similar to strace, but with enhanced capabilities.
-It not only traces system calls but also enforces runtime restrictions by blocking potentially unsafe operations—such as filesystem writes, network access, and process spawning.
+_Litterbox_ is a sandboxing and syscall tracing tool designed for analyzing potentially malicious applications in a controlled environment.

+It allows you to run an application while blocking unsafe system calls — such as file modifications, network activity, and process spawning — and provides detailed syscall logs with enhanced context.

 ## Sandbox

 Like `strace`, _Litterbox_ allows tracing the syscalls and blocking them.
-Syscalls can be filtered based on file paths, even for operations like read or write that don't include them directly.
+Syscalls can be filtered based on file paths or IP addresses, even for syscalls like `read`, `write` or `sendmsg`, that don't include this information.
 This is achieved by tracking open/close calls to associate file descriptors with paths.
 Similar tracking is used for sockets and IP addresses.

-This functionality allows creation of a sandbox to analyze potentially malicious applications without allowing them to modify the local environment or "call home".
+This functionality allows creation of a sandbox to analyze potentially malicious applications without allowing them to modify the local environment or establish network connections.

 ## Syscall Tracing

-_Litterbox_ can log syscalls in plain text or JSONL formats, enriching output with contextual data (e.g., file paths for descriptors).
-Tracing can be selectively enabled:
+Litterbox provides flexible syscall logging, with support for:

+ - Output in plain text or [JSONL](https://jsonlines.org/) formats
-- Filter syscalls by name, file path, or IP address.
+ - Filtering by syscall name, file path, or IP address
-- Exclude startup noise by starting trace only after a specific syscall.
-- Specify which syscalls to block and define custom error codes for blocked syscalls.
+ - Defining custom error codes for blocked syscalls
+ - Starting trace after a specific syscall (to skip initialization noise)
+ - Tagging syscall events for easier post-processing

 ### Configuration